paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 ## Introduction to CPU

 Monitoring CPU utilization is straightforward.
-From a percentage of CPU utilization in top utility output, to the more in-depth statistics reported by ps or sar command, it is possible to accurately determine how much CPU power is being consumed and by what. top is the first resource monitoring tool to provide an in-depth representation of CPU utilization.
+From a percentage of CPU utilization in top utility output, to the more in-depth statistics reported by ps or sar command, it is possible to accurately determine how much CPU power is being consumed and by what.

+The top utility is the first resource monitoring tool to provide an in-depth representation of CPU utilization, it gives you a real-time look at what’s going on with the server.
 Here is a top report from a 2-processor VM:

 ```output
 top - 03:12:38 up  1:53,  3 users,  load average: 1.72, 0.62, 0.25